WATCH: 5 pm White House Update on COVID-19

 News app viewers can watch here

-WASHINGTON (WXOW) - The White House Task Force on COVID-19 is holding a briefing at 4:45 p.m. today to give an update on the latest efforts to combat the spread of the virus.

-There are times that the briefing is delayed, so it may start later than its originally scheduled time.
+There are times these events are delayed, so it may start later than its originally scheduled time.

+WASHINGTON (AP) -- New White House guidelines outline a phased approach to restoring normal commerce and services, but only for places with strong testing and seeing a decrease in COVID-19 cases.

+President Donald Trump unveiled his administration's plans to ease social distancing requirements on a call Thursday with the nation's governors.

 - Follow our full Coronavirus coverage HERE.